 Ericksen oversees representation of the Association's policy positions to members of Congress and other officials.
-He is responsible for leading the federal lobbying staff in developing and executing strategies on federal legislative issues.
+He is responsible for leading all of the federal lobbying staff in developing and executing strategies on federal legislative issues.

-Prior to joining BCBSA in 1996, Ericksen was Vice President of Federal Relations for Aetna, where he was responsible for legislative and regulatory issues affecting Aetna's property/casualty and life companies.
+Prior to joining BCBSA in 1996, Ericksen was vice president of federal relations for Aetna, where he was responsible for legislative and regulatory issues affecting Aetna's property/casualty and life companies.

-Earlier in his career, he was the Executive Director of Family Services of Duchess County, New York.
-Before joining that agency, he directed a juvenile justice program funded by the US Department of Justice, coordinated drug education for a New York public school system, and served on the New York City Mayor's Urban Action Task Force.
+Earlier in his career, he was the executive director of Family Services of Duchess County, New York.
+Before joining that agency, he directed a juvenile justice program funded by the U.S. Department of Justice, coordinated drug education for a New York public school system and served on the New York City Mayor's Urban Action Task Force.